Skip to main content

 StatusMeaning

 createdThe session exists.
-No attempt has been claimed yet.
+The mobile client has not authenticated yet.

-in_progressA mobile or web client is actively performing the verification.
+in_progressA mobile client is actively performing the Kayle check.

-expired60 minutes elapsed since creation without a terminal attempt.
+expired60 minutes elapsed since creation without a terminal outcome.

 cancelledThe session was cancelled by you or by the user.

 Sessions expire 60 minutes after created_at.
-A scheduled job sweeps expired sessions and emits verification.session.expired for any that didn’t reach completed or cancelled first.
+A scheduled job sweeps expired sessions and emits verification.session.expired for any that didn’t reach a terminal status first.

 Creating a session